Sucrose (oral) for procedural pain management in infants

 Aim

 To provide information for the safe and effective administration of oral sucrose to neonates and infants, prior to painful procedures.
 Supporting optimal procedural pain management, oral sucrose is to be administered with supportive interventions outlined in this guideline.
-Staff administering oral sucrose must follow the recommendations for patient groups, identify risks and complications.
+Clinicians administering oral sucrose should follow the recommendations for patient groups, identify risks and complications.

 Definition of Terms

-• Pain is a subjective experience as described in the formal definition: "An unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage" ( www.iasp-pain.org).
-Note: The inability to communicate verbally does not negate the possibility that an individual is experiencing pain and is in need of appropriate pain-relieving treatment.
+• Pain: is a subjective experience as described in the formal definition: "An unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage" (www.iasp-pain.org).
+Note: The inability to communicate verbally does not negate the possibility that an individual is experiencing pain and needs appropriate pain-relieving treatment.

-• Kangaroo Care refers to a neonate lying on the bare skin of their mother or father, upright at a 40-60 degree angle and covered by parent’s shirt/ gown with an additional blanket as required.
+• Skin to skin Care (Kangaroo Care) refers to a neonate lying on the bare skin of their mother or father or other family friend upright at a 40–60-degree angle and covered by parent’s shirt/ gown with an additional blanket as required.

 Assessment